How Brands Leverage Ever Growing Appetite For Video

 Adidas will create 30,000 videos at 2018 Boston Marathon

-On April 16 the weather is not going to cooperate with the spirit of Boston Marathon runners.
-Rain, wind and low temperatures will affect both the crowd and the participants.
-However, this does not stop Adidas from capturing the footage from around the course.
-Individual footage will be taken at the 15K mark and at the finish line.
-We will update this post with video once it becomes available.
+On April 16 the weather wasn’t cooperating with the spirit of Boston Marathon runners.
+Rain, wind and low temperatures affected both the crowd and the participants.
+However, this did not stop Adidas from capturing the footage from around the course.
+Individual footage was taken at the 15K mark and at the finish line.
+Here is the link to the Adidas Here To Create Legend website.

 Runners will receive an email to access their personalized videos within hours following the marathon.
 Videos also will be available on the campaign’s website.
 Adidas is planning to use the video in their ads and future marketing efforts.